-Speaking of 20/20, as we enter the early 2020s, we are in a new temperance movement, which in my opinion is more sinister than the prohibition of alcohol.
-I liken our temperance movement to the prohibition of expression: the drowning out of the common voice that goes against elitist narratives on a myriad of topics: the pandemic, gender, and “equity” to name a few.
+Speaking of 20/20, as we enter the early 2020s, I’ll argue that society finds itself in a new temperance movement, which in my opinion is more sinister than an attempt to curb alcohol consumption.
+I liken our contemporary temperance movement to the prohibition of expression: the drowning out of the common voice that goes against elitist narratives on a myriad of topics: the pandemic, gender, comedy and “equity” are just a few examples I’ll touch upon.

 Similar to the temperance movement of a century ago, the proposed solutions are reactionary, poorly thought out and lead to many unintended consequences that only make society worse, not better.
-Remember, that the mafia was born during prohibition and besides some good movies and NASCAR, I can’t say society was better off as a result of prohibition.
+Remember, the mafia was born during prohibition and besides some good movies and NASCAR, I can’t say society was better off as a result of our 20th century moral panic.

 Hitting the Delete Key on Aspects of Contemporary Society

-In a short period of time, we’ve witnessed the elimination of mostly harmless elements of our society in some vein attempt to improve race relations or the abuse of power.
+In a short period of time, we’ve witnessed the elimination of mostly harmless elements of our society in some vein attempt to improve race relations.
 In the wake of 2020’s summer protests, it was decided, not by myself, not by you the reader, I’m not even sure who made this decision, but Uncle Ben’s rice was the big problem in our society.

 The problem I have with the decision to so quickly scrap Uncle Ben’s rice is that the choice lines up perfectly with what a white supremacist would do.
 Think about it for a moment.
 If you are a racist in the true sense of the word – not to be confused with how it is used today as a club to attack people – the last thing someone is going to find in your cupboard would be a box of Uncle Ben’s rice.